borisdj/EFCore.BulkExtensions/README.md

 Was selected in top 20 [EF Core Extensions](https://docs.microsoft.com/en-us/ef/core/extensions/) recommended by Microsoft.<br>
 Latest version is using EF Core 6 and targeting .Net 6.<br>
 At the moment supports Microsoft SQLServer(2012+) or SqlAzure, PostgreSQL(9.5+) and SQLite.<br>
--SQL Server under the hood uses [SqlBulkCopy](https://msdn.microsoft.com/en-us/library/system.data.sqlclient.sqlbulkcopy.aspx) for Insert, for Update/Delete combines BulkInsert with raw Sql [MERGE](https://docs.microsoft.com/en-us/sql/t-sql/statements/merge-transact-sql).<br>
+-SQLServer under the hood uses [SqlBulkCopy](https://msdn.microsoft.com/en-us/library/system.data.sqlclient.sqlbulkcopy.aspx) for Insert, for Update/Delete combines BulkInsert with raw Sql [MERGE](https://docs.microsoft.com/en-us/sql/t-sql/statements/merge-transact-sql).<br>
 -PostgreSQL is using [COPY BINARY](https://www.postgresql.org/docs/9.2/sql-copy.html) combined with [ON CONFLICT](https://www.postgresql.org/docs/10/sql-insert.html#SQL-ON-CONFLICT) for Update.<br>
 -For SQLite there is no Copy tool, instead library uses plain SQL combined with [UPSERT](https://www.sqlite.org/lang_UPSERT.html).<br>
 Bulk Tests can not have UseInMemoryDb because InMemoryProvider does not support Relational-specific methods.<br>